90 Millas World Tour: Latin American leg

 The tour was rescheduled for performances at some Latin American countries such as Uruguay, Chile, Argentina, Peru and Ecuador.
 For some countries such as Uruguay, it was the first time Estefan came to visit during her music career, while for Argentina it was the first time in almost ten years to come around again.
 Although is the same leg of the above-mentioned, the show was renamed "90 Millas - The Latin American Tour 2009".

-The show at Uruguay is one of the most successful concerts given by Estefan and due to the high and fast sales of the tickets, another date was added making it the only place of the tour to had a double-date.
+The show at Uruguay is one of the most successful concerts given by Estefan and due to the high and fast sales of the tickets, another date was added.
 The two concerts at Uruguay were sold-out.

 Jalisco en Vivo 2009

 Though not included at first, due to the main problem of the Swine influenza illness around the world, Estefan, along with other Latin American artists, would perform at a free concert, called "Jalisco en Vivo 2009," at Guadalajara, Mexico as part of a free-concert series in which Alejandro Fernández, who worked before with Estefan for the song "En El Jardín" was the official organizer of a campaign to promote tourism in Mexico after the epidemic.
-Estefan's sang her hit, "Con Los Años Que Me Quedan," as well as the duets, "En El Jardín" and "Si Nos Dejan" with Alejandro Ferenández at the Glorieta de la Minerva.
+Estefan performed "Con Los Años Que Me Quedan" as well as the duets, "En El Jardín" and "Si Nos Dejan" with Alejandro Ferenández at the Glorieta de la Minerva.
 The date officially given for the performance was on June 27, 2009.